 drawn to local mine-related tourism each year

 We operate in different countries, each with unique and diverse cultures, languages, landscapes and levels of economic development.
 Adapting to the differing needs guides our approach to social performance.
-At Zinkgruvan, the mine is an significant contributor to the local economy.
-Being able to hire and procure locally ensure economic benefit remain in regional and local communities.
+At Zinkgruvan, the mine is a significant contributor to the local economy.
+Being able to hire and procure locally ensure economic benefit remains in regional and local communities.
 We are committed to working closely with our host communities to launch self-sustaining programs and initiatives that support local entrepreneurship, economic growth initiatives not exclusively related to our mine, and initiatives which enhance the quality of life for those in the area.

 Nurturing Future Generations